webdog/hyperledger-hackathon/docs/hackathon.md

 - Obviousness of solving the problem statement
 - Privacy taken into account
 - Visible audit trail to demonstrate transparency
-- Clear personas that reflect the business network
 - Use of other APIs and/or services (inc. Dummy bank)

 ### Correct Hyperledger Usage